 ABOG shall not exclude any candidate from examination solely because of a disability if the ABOG is provided with notice of the disability in time to permit the ABOG to make such adjustments in the examination as are reasonably necessary to accommodate the disability.
-The candidate must provide sufficient documentation to permit the ABOG to verify the existence, nature and extent of the disability no fewer than 90 days prior to the date of the examination.
+The candidate must provide sufficient documentation to permit the ABOG to verify the existence, nature, and extent of the disability.
 The documentation must specify the requirements or accommodations determined to be necessary to overcome or compensate for the disability.
-In addition, the candidate must supply any additional information the ABOG may subsequently request in a timely manner.
+Also, the candidate must supply any additional information the ABOG may subsequently request in a timely manner.